-Felix Kwame Ferkah, who announced this, said for the purpose of the election and the Christmas festivities, annual leave of personnel had also been suspended indefinitely.
+Felix Kwame Ferkah, who announced this, said for the purpose of the election and the Christmas festivities annual leave of personnel had also been suspended indefinitely.

-In an interview with the Times, the Chief Fire Officer, advised people, especially voters to put off all electrical gadgets at home before setting out to cast their ballot on December 7.
+Making the call in an interview with the Times, the Chief Fire Officer, advised people, especially voters to put off all electrical gadgets at home before setting out to cast their ballot on December 7.

 They should also ensure that sockets, switches or plugs which connect power to the gadgets are off in order to avoid possible fire outbreaks.

-He said that studies had shown that most domestic fire outbreaks apart from those linked to LPG gas, were caused by electrical faults.
+said that studies had shown that most domestic fire outbreaks apart from those linked to LPG gas, were caused by electrical faults.